EliasNehme/HTPmicroscopy/README.md

 # EDOF imaging and deconvolution

 The folder `EDOF` includes MATLAB codes and links to experimental measurements with two different realizations of EDOF PSFs.
-The first set of measurements is of bead sample embedded in a 3D gel.
-This sample was use to quantitatively assess the gain in performance brought by the EDOF PSF comapred to a standard unmodified obejctive lens.
-The second set of measurements include the appilcation of an EDOF PSF to spheroid imaging, with the possibility of further improving the result via Lucy-Richardson deconvolution
+The first set of measurements is of beads embedded in a 3D gel.
+This sample was used to quantitatively assess the gain in performance brought by the EDOF PSF compared to a standard unmodified objective lens.
+The second set of measurements includes the application of an EDOF PSF to spheroid imaging, with the possibility of further improving the result via Lucy-Richardson deconvolution.

 https://github.com/EliasNehme/HTPmicroscopy/assets/32178070/9b4106a8-d516-45ed-8afa-074db0bce2b7

 # Snapshot 3D imaging and CellSnap

 The training of CellSnap is comprised of two phases: training a focus finder and afterward training a conditional 3D segmentation model.
-The dataset for training/testing has been curated from multiple scans of four 96 well plates.
-After discarding non-spherical and low snr spheroids, the resulting dataset consisted of 592 spheroid "views", out of which we use 532 for training and 60 for validation. `Conditional_3D_segmentation_testing.ipynb` demonstrates the application of a pre-trained CellSnap model on another 20 test spheroids not seen during training/validation.
+The dataset for training/testing has been curated from multiple scans of four 96-well plates.
+After discarding non-spherical and low snr spheroids, the resulting dataset consisted of 592 spheroid "views", out of which we used 532 for training and 60 for validation. `Conditional_3D_segmentation_testing.ipynb` demonstrates the application of a pre-trained CellSnap model on another 20 test spheroids not seen during training/validation.

 https://github.com/EliasNehme/HTPmicroscopy/assets/32178070/91268082-5d8c-40db-b526-355306f0c5e2

 # System requirements and installation instructions
 * The software was tested on a *Linux* system with Ubuntu version 18.0, equipped with an Nvidia Titan RTX GPU with 24 GB of memory.
 * The [conda](https://docs.conda.io/en/latest/) environment for this project is given in `environment.yml`.
-To replicate the environment on a linux system, use the command: `conda env create -f environment.yml` from within this directory.
+To replicate the environment on a Linux system, use the command: `conda env create -f environment.yml` from within this directory.
 This should take a couple of minutes.
-* After activation of the environment using `conda activate cellsnap`, you're set to go.
+* After activating the environment using `conda activate cellsnap`, you're set to go.

 # Code structure